-The Ninja CMake build generator is the prefered build method on Linux and macOS, instead of Unix Makefiles, which is the default.
+The Ninja CMake build generator is the preferred build method on Linux and macOS, instead of Unix Makefiles, which is the default.
 You can select Ninja by passing -G Ninja to CMake.
 Incremental builds using Unix Makefiles can be much slower than Ninja builds.
+Note that you will probably need to install Ninja; see the platform-specific sections for details.